badchulo/esx_beetlegarage/README.md

+MODIFIED VERSION.
+ALLOW TO USE SECOND KEY TO OPEN/CLOSE CAR AND SHARE GARAGE (USE /givekey ID)

 # What is this?
 An ESX garage system with vehicle preview, easy to setup and configure.
 More info in the cfx.re topic: https://forum.cfx.re/t/esx-free-esx-beetlegarage-garages-with-vehicle-preview-marbella-vice-style/2993846